 Before you sign up, you need to look around for your Medicare Part D plan and compare costs.
 You don't want to end up paying more than you have to for the drugs you need.

-Humana: Best Overall
+Best Overall : Humana

-Three plans to meet your needs
+Three plans to meet your needs.

-CMS Star Rating of 4
+CMS Star Rating of 4.

 Lowest premiums in 47 states plus Washington, D.C.

-Three mobile apps
+Three mobile apps.

-Humana Value Rx Plan PDP may not serve all areas
+Humana Value Rx Plan PDP may not serve all areas.

-The site is slightly difficult to navigate
+The site is slightly hard to move around on.

-The Humana Premier Rx Plan also has no deductible, but premiums range from $51.20 to $69.10, depending on the state.
+The Humana Premier Rx Plan also has no deductible, but premiums range from $58.30 to $72.50, depending on the state.
 Either plan can be a good value for people with only a few prescriptions each month to fill.

-The company offers a wide range of useful member services and apps, including the Go365 fitness app, the MyHumana app that puts your health information right at your fingertips, and the Humana Pharmacy app, which allows you to manage your prescriptions from your mobile device.
+The company offers a wide range of useful member services and apps, including the Go365 fitness app, the MyHumana app that puts your health information right at your fingertips, and the Humana Pharmacy app, which allows you to manage your drugs from your mobile device.

-Cigna: Best Overall, Runner-up
+Best Overall, Runner-up : Cigna

-Easy to compare plans online
+Easy to compare plans online.

-Prescription plans available in all 50 states
+Drug plans can be found in all 50 states.

-Comprehensive website with resources for Medicare recipients
+Wide-reaching website with resources for Medicare members.

-3.5-star CMS Rating for 2020
+4.5-star CMS Rating

-Rx Secure has high premiums and a high deductible
+Rx Secure has high premiums and a high deductible.

 Cigna offers three choices in Medicare Part D plans: